karlospn/opentelemetry-tracing-demo/README.md

     - **/publish-message** endpoint : publishes a message into a RabbitMq queue named _"sample"_

 - **App2.WebApi** is a .NET5 WebApi with 2 endpoints
-    - **/dummy** : returns a fixed "Ok" response.
+    - **/dummy** endpoint : returns a fixed "Ok" response.
-    - **/sql-to-event** : receives a message and stores it inside an SQL Server.
-After the message is stored, it publishes a MessagePersisted event into a RabbitMq queue named _"sample_2"_.
+    - **/sql-to-event** endpoint : receives a message and stores it inside an SQL Server.
+After the message is stored, it publishes an event into a RabbitMq queue named _"sample_2"_.

 - **App3.RabbitConsumer.Console** is a .NET5 console application.
   - Reads the messages from the Rabbitmq _"sample"_ queue and makes and Http call to **App2.WebApi** _"/sql-to-event"_ endpoint with the content of the message.